How to make a revision plan in five simple steps

 4. Expect the unexpected

-5. Make your plan
+5. Put your plan together

-The next step is to draw up your revision plan.
-There are lots of ways you can do this – Â use a school-style timetable or calendar printout or get creative with colour-coding and post-its.
-If you use a spreadsheet you may find it’s worth having a paper copy too.
+You’re now ready to draw up your revision plan.
+There are lots of ways you can do this – try using a school-style timetable or calendar printout or get creative with colour-coding and post-its.
+If you use a spreadsheet or digital version you may find it’s worth having a paper copy too.
 Then:

 - Mark in your exam dates and subjects

-- Create a more in-depth schedule at the start of each week, complete with free study and rest blocks.
-Scope out your timetable for the next day in detail the night before.
-This makes it easier to adjust your plans depending on your progress
+- Scope out a detailed timetable for the next day the night before – this makes it easier to adjust your plan depending on your progress and helps you start each day focused.

 More on surviving exam season